Ketamine-Assisted Psychotherapy (KAP)

 How does Ketamine-Assisted Psychotherapy work?

-1. Initial consultation with Journey Clinical prescriber, eligibility check and ketamine prescription
+1. Initial consultation with medical prescriber, eligibility check and ketamine prescription.

 3. KAP dosing session: You will self-administer your ketamine lozenge at my office.
-I’ll offer support if needed and will provide music for the experience
+I’ll provide music for the experience, a comfortable couch and I’ll be there to support and process what emerges with you.

-5. Follow-up consultations with Journey Clinical prescriber with prescription refills if eligible
+5. Follow-up consultations with external medical prescriber with prescription refills if eligible.

 What is the Cost of Treatment?